 Retailers: Make your business a falls-free zone!

 Talk about falls prevention... often.
-Many older adults may be reluctant to talk about falling because they see it as a threat to their independence.
+Many older adults are reluctant to talk about falling because they see it as a threat to their independence.
 Bring the topic up frequently with your loved one and be persistent, but respectful.
 If he says he doesn't want to talk about it, that's OK, but bring the topic up again, soon.

 - Assure him that falling is not a normal part of aging and that most falls can be prevented.